Daniel Merriweather: Music

 In early 2007, Ronson featured Merriweather's lead vocals on a cover version of The Smiths' song "Stop Me If You Think You've Heard This One Before" released as "Stop Me".
 It was re-composed with additional lyrics from the song "You Keep Me Hangin' On" by The Supremes.
 Merriweather admitted in an interview with The Guardian that he was not familiar with the Smiths song prior to recording the revised version: "Mark said, 'I want you to sing on this - it's my favourite Smiths song', so I listened to it.
 I'd heard it once before, but I was never a Smiths fan.
 But I thought it was beautiful".
 It was issued as a single in April on Columbia Records and appeared on Ronson's compilation album Version that same month.
 It was a commercial success in Ronson's native United Kingdom, where it reached number two on the UK Singles Chart.
 It peaked in the top 40 on the Swiss and Italian Singles Charts.
 Merriweather performed it during Glastonbury 2008.

 Merriweather's debut solo album, Love & War, also produced by Ronson, was released in June 2009, which reached number two on the UK Albums Chart and peaked in the top 10 on the Swiss Albums Chart.
 It was preceded by the singles "Change" (February) and "Red" (May), which both made the top 10 on the UK Singles Chart.
 "Change" appeared in the top 10 on the Swiss Singles Top 75.
 While "Red" was a top 10 hit on the Danish and Irish Singles Charts.
 On the ARIA Albums Chart, Love & War reached the top 40 and "Change" peaked in the top 50 on the related singles chart.
 At the ARIA Music Awards of 2009, he won the Best Male Artist category for Love & War.

 Merriweather was featured on Australian hip-hop artist Urthboy's single, "Naïve Bravado", in 2012.
 In that same year, Merriweather featured on hip-hop outfit Diafrix's single, "Simple Man".
 In 2013, Australian-American rap group Bliss N Eso worked with Merriweather on the track "Can't Get Rid of This Feeling".
 He appeared with DJ Mark Ronson in Glastonbury 2015 singing an earlier hit "Stop Me".

 Merriweather cites Stevie Wonder, Prince, Jeff Buckley and Herbie Hancock as his major influences.

 In November 2019, Daniel announced his first single for ten years titled 'Everything I Need', with talks of an album in the works.
 On 3 April 2020 Merriweather released 'Rain'.
 In February of the same year, he released single ‘Paradise’.
 Merriweather played a couple of sold out London gigs too.

+In 2025, Merriweather appeared on several tracks on the Gary Bartz all-covers album, The Eternal Tenure of Sound: Damage Control.